Croydon/vertical-tabs-reloaded/README.md

 * Ability to arrange tabs in groups (instead of arbitrary trees) plus some group-related features (collapse group, tab previews, etc.)

-* Very few other features and hopefully little or no preference settings.
-  Instead a good JavaScript API might be provided for other extensions (e.g. JetPack SDK based) to provide additional features.
+* Minimalist implementation.

-* Native look and feel.
+* Native look and feel and ability to customize if wanted.

-* Readable and maintainable code, taking latest Mozilla practices into account.
-No eval() hacks.
+* Readable and maintainable code.

 License: Mozilla Public License Version 2.0